samjesus8/samjesus8/README.md

 # About me:

-- Currently a 2nd Year studying Computer Science BSc
+- 3rd Year Computer Science BSc
 - Owner of the Cooler Discord Bot and the Dokkan Passive Generator
 - I make YouTube videos on Gaming, Programming and other Random Stuff